-Orangeburg-Calhoun Technical College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate degrees, diplomas and certificates.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404.679.4500 for questions about the accreditation of Orangeburg-Calhoun Technical College.
+Orangeburg-Calhoun Technical College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate degrees, diplomas and certificates.
+Questions about the accreditation of Orangeburg-Calhoun Technical College may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC's website (www.sacscoc.org).

-For all other inquiries about Orangeburg-Calhoun Technical College, please contact the College at: Orangeburg-Calhoun Technical College, 3250 St. Matthews Road, Orangeburg, SC 29118-8299 803.536.0311, 800.813.6519 (within SC), www.octech.edu.
+For all other inquiries about Orangeburg-Calhoun Technical College, please contact the college at: Orangeburg-Calhoun Technical College 3250 St. Matthews Road Orangeburg, SC 29118-8299 803.536.0311 800.813.6519 (within SC)